SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: MDP

-\changes{\paragraph{\methodName rewards} We emphasize that the RL algorithm in SMiRL is provided with a standard stationary MDP (except in the VAE setting, more on that below), where the state is simply augmented with the parameters of the belief over states $\theta$ and the timestep $t$.
-We emphasize that this MDP is indeed Markovian, and therefore it is reasonable to expect any convergent RL algorithm to converge to a near-optimal solution.
+Note that the RL algorithm in \methodName is provided with a standard stationary MDP (except in the VAE setting, more on that below), where the state is augmented with the parameters of the belief over states $\theta$ and the timestep $t$.
+We emphasize that this MDP is Markovian, and therefore it is reasonable to expect any convergent \RL algorithm to converge to a near-optimal solution.
 Consider the augmented state transition $p(s_{t+1}, \theta_{t+1}, t+1 | s_{t}, a_{t}, \theta_{t}, t )$.
 This transition model does not change over time because the updates to $\theta$ are deterministic when given $s_t$ and $t$.
-The reward function $R(s_{t}, \theta_{t}, t)$ is also stationary: it is in fact deterministic given $ s_{t}$ and $\theta_{t}$.
-Because SMiRL uses RL in an MDP, we benefit from the same convergence properties as other RL methods.
+The reward function $r(s_{t}, \theta_{t}, t)$ is also stationary, and is in fact deterministic given $ s_{t}$ and $\theta_{t}$.
+Because \methodName uses \RL in an MDP, we benefit from the same convergence properties as other \RL methods.

+\paragraph{Transition dynamics of $\theta_t$.} Given the augmented state $(\bs_t, \theta_t, t)$, we show that the transition dynamics of the MDP are Markovian.
+The $\bs_t$ portion of the augmented state are from the environment, therefore all convergence properties of RL hold.
+Here we show that $(\theta_t, t)$ is also Markovian given $\bs_{t+1}$.
+To this end, we describe the transition dynamics of $(\theta_t, t)$ for an incremental estimation of a Gaussian distribution, which is used in most experiments.
+Here we outline $\theta_{t+1} = \mathcal U(\bs_t, \theta_t, t)$.

+These dynamics are dependant on the current augmented state $(\bs_t, \theta_t, t)$ and the next state $\bs_{t+1}$ of the RL environment and do not require an independent model fitting process.

-However, the version of SMiRL that uses a representation learned from a VAE is not Markovian because the VAE parameters are not added to the state, and thus the reward function changes over time..
+However, the version of \methodName that uses a representation learned from a VAE is not Markovian due to not adding the VAE parameters to the state $\bs$, and thus the reward function changes over time.
 We find that this does not hurt results, and note that many intrinsic reward methods such as ICM and RND also lack stationary reward functions.
-This process is described in \refAlgorithm{alg:training}.}

-\changes{ \paragraph{Entropic Environments} We do not use “entropic” to mean that state transition probabilities change over time.
-Rather, it means that for any state in the environment, random disruptive perturbations may be applied to the state.
-In such settings, \methodName seeks to visit state distributions $p(s)$ that are easy to preserve. }

-\paragraph{VAE on-line training} When using a VAE to model the surprise of new states, we evaluate the probability of the latent representations $\bz$, as described in Section~\ref{sec:method:vae}.
-The VAE is trained at the end of each episode on all data seen so far across all episodes.
-This means that the encoder $q_\omega(\bz|bs)$ is changing over the course of the $\methodName$ algorithm, which could lead to difficulty learning a good policy.
-In practice, the rich representations learned by the VAE help policy learning overall.